celo-org/docs/blog/27-12-22-Why-should-you-use-Celo-Blockchain/Why-should-you-use-Celo-Blockchain.md

 You may not understand the full value of what Celo intends to achieve until you discover that Blockchain alone consumes more than 1% of America's electrical production.
 Blockchain's general acceptance as a payment method has been limited by its high energy demand and technological difficulties for the average individual.
 But with Celo, only a phone number is needed as a public key for cryptocurrency transactions.

-The Celo Platform, like other DeFi chains, facilitates the development of smart contracts and can host DApps.
+The Celo Platform, like other DeFi chain s, facilitates the development of smart contracts and can host DApps.
 This has marked it as a mobile-based Web 3 hub for many.

 CELO, its native token, and the stablecoins cUSD, cEUR, and cREAL are its primary tokens.